You update your phone’s software every few weeks. But you are still running your brain on software that was programmed by a small child.

 Fitting in is a total waste of time because if you fit in with one tribe it just means you don’t fit in with another.
 And there might as well be an infinite number of tribes out there.

 Keeping the family together is only necessary if the family is sick or abusive, so trying to force people to stay together always just means supporting abusers, predators and co-dependents.
 Trying to control a family is never a winning strategy.
 In fact, any attempt to manipulate, control or influence anyone’s relationship to anyone else is always going to blow up in your face.

 Fear of embarrassment, failure and rejection is nothing more than self-sabotage and procrastination.
 I can remember maybe two times when someone else got embarrassed.
 I can remember at most two failures suffered by other people.
 Can you remember even one example of something embarrassing happening to someone else?

 Proving myself to others?
 No one cares.
 Winning arguments?
 The only thing I “win” is an enemy.
 Trying to be right?
 Just prolongs the suffering.
-The only thing I admit when I say I’m wrong is that I’m more intelligent today than I was yesterday.
+The only thing I admit when I say I was wrong is that I’m more intelligent today than I was yesterday.

 Other people absolutely do not have the same values you do, and what’s worse, most people don’t even know what their true, core values are.
-As a result, whenever you think you are empathizing, it is quite likely that you are projecting or just being co-dependent.
+As a result, whenever you think you are empathizing, it is very possible that you are merely projecting or being co-dependent.

 It’s often hard to figure out who was really in the wrong.
 It’s impossible to figure out who is really “free-loading”.
-The only thing that makes sense is for me to focus one-hundred percent on my own relationship to my own values.
+The only thing that makes sense is for me to focus one-hundred percent on my own values.

 I have regretted it every single time I have ever chosen sides in conflicts between other people.
 The best advice I’ve ever heard in my enter life was four syllables long: “Stay out of it.”